KaonWry/my-best-childhood-number-game/README.md

 The goal?

-nReach a certain agreed number.
+Reach a certain agreed number.

 How?